file-format/Products/content/en/email/ruby/mail/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Encode Email Messages via Ruby</h2>
-<p>Character encoding is a very useful technique used to send email messages with non-Latin data such as Arabic, Hebrew, Chinese, Japanese, and Russian, etc. The encoding standards say the email application how to interpret the text characters in your HTML or the body of the email.
+<p>Character encoding is a useful technique used to send email messages with non-Latin data such as Arabic, Hebrew, Chinese, Japanese, and Russian, etc. The encoding standards say the email application how to interpret the text characters in your HTML or the body of the email.
 The open source Mail library has provided complete support for encoding email messages and decoding.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}